-Status: Not Corrected.
-To date, the Corrective Action Plan has not been completed.
+Status: Corrected.
+The County does now have a listing of equipment owned by the Airport, and records to support it.
+However approved policies are not yet in place for this tracking and the equipment is not yet reported in the financial statements.
 (It should be noted that, at this time, no additional equipment has been purchased under the U.S. Department of Transportation Airport Improvement Program (CFDA No. 20.106)).

 Was corrective action taken significantly different than the action previously reported?

-Yes

-No

-X
+Yes No X